 LUCHA'S NONVIOLENT YOUTH-ORGANIZED FIGHT FOR PEACE, PROGRESS AND PROSPERITY

 LUCHA RDC or Lutte pour le Changement (Struggle for Change) is a nonviolent, non-partisan, youth-organized citizen movement made up of Congolese from all walks of life, origins and religions who share in a united desire for a truly independent, constitutional, democratic and prosperous Congo, and who militate for its advent through nonviolent actions.

 Today LUCHA poses the greatest resistance to Congo's dictator, Joseph Kabila.
 As a result, LUCHA youth have been captured, tortured and killed by the Kabila-led state government.

-Since 2016 students and church leaders in the Democratic Republic of Congo have led non-violent protests demanding that Joseph Kabila, President of the Democratic Republic of the Congo, allow for free and fair elections mandated by the Congolese Constitution.
+Since 2016 students and church leaders in the Democratic Republic of Congo have led non-violent protests demanding that Joseph Kabila, Dictator of the Democratic Republic of the Congo, allow for free and fair elections mandated by the Congolese Constitution.

-Since then, Joseph Kabila has rebuked the Constitution and refused to step down as President.
+Since then, Kabila has rebuked the Constitution and refused to step down as President.
 Protesters are being arrested, beaten and killed.
 Recently, Kabila's police have taken to firing live ammunition and tear gas at youth, church goers, and Priests.

 THE UNITED STATES STANDS WITH CONGO

 In October 2017, the U.S. Senate sent a letter to the U.S. President urging him to address the political and humanitarian crises in DRC.
-Declaring Human Rights Abuse across the globe a National Emergency in December 2017 and commissioning the U.S. Treasury to hunt down, seize the assets of, sanction, investigate and bring to Justice Human Rights Abusers in DRC and around the world, The White House listened.
+Declaring Human Rights Abuse across the globe a National Emergency in December 2017 and commissioning the U.S. Treasury to hunt down and bring to Justice Human Rights Abusers in DRC and around the world, The White House listened.

-U.S. Department of State's Call to the U.N.
+U.S. Department of State Calls the U.N. to Action

-The United States has called for the United Nations to investigate the deaths of UN employees and human rights violations in the Democratic Republic of the Congo.
+The United States calls for the United Nations to investigate the deaths of UN employees and human rights violations in the Democratic Republic of the Congo.

 U.S. Executive Order 13413

 Notice Regarding the Continuation of the National Emergency with Respect to the Democratic Republic of the Congo

-U.S. Global Human Rights Abuse Sanctions (Dan Girtler and 20 DRC Transnationals)
+U.S. Global Human Rights Sanctions, Dan Girtler and 20 DRC Multinationals

 United States Sanctions Human Rights Abusers and Corrupt Actors Across the Globe

-The United States announces additional humanitarian assistance for DRC
+The United States announces additional emergency assistance for DRC